jamulussoftware/jamuluswebsite/README.md

 Please have a look at our [style and tone guide](https://jamulus.io/contribute/Style-and-Tone).

-## Translating

-To make updates or translations for jamulus.io you will need a GitHub account and be familiar with GitHub in general.
-If you want to get more involved, you’ll need to be familiar with the use of git on the command line, as well as Jekyll.
-Note that translating the Jamulus application itself is done by a different process, but you are welcome to help with that too.
-Introduce yourself on the [GitHub Discussion](https://github.com/jamulussoftware/jamulus/discussions) and say what you’d like to do.

-### Please also note that discussions should be in English so as to be open to all.

-**For details on the website translation process, please consult the [README file here](https://github.com/jamulussoftware/jamuluswebsite/tree/release/_translator-files)**

-For translating text in the Jamulus application itself, please see [TRANSLATING.md](https://github.com/jamulussoftware/jamulus/blob/master/docs/TRANSLATING.md) in the application repository.

 ### Overall workflow

 We collect changes to the English version of the site on a "next-release" branch first.
 We then freeze changes prior to a Jamulus software release, and do a translation "sprint" over a couple of weeks when all translation takes place.

 1. Changes are first made to EN (= English) *.md files and committed to the “next-release” branch.
 1. Once we’ve agreed the changes can go live (usually just before a software release), we then create GitHub issues for each language, tagged for that release.
 You can ask questions about the work there.
-1. Translators for each language then update any affected files by editing the .po files for their language in `_translator-files/po/LANGUAGE/` and open pull requests to merge them into the "next-release” branch.
-Those pull requests are linked to the relevant GitHub issue in step 2 so they can be tracked.
+1. Translators for each language then update them on Weblate, or edit the .po files for their language in `_translator-files/po/LANGUAGE/` and open pull requests to merge them into the "next-release” branch.
 1. When all translations are merged (issues will then close automatically), we merge that new branch into the `release` branch, which is automatically made live on the production site.

 ### Points to note

-- Please do not add new or significantly modified content to a non-English .html file and do not edit **any** non-English .md files, as these changes would later be lost.
+- Please do not add new or significantly modified content to a translation.
 All content changes must be made on the "next-release" branch in English **first** after being [discussed here](https://github.com/jamulussoftware/jamulus/discussions).

 - Please make sure you are aware of what stage of the workflow we are currently at by monitoring the [project board](https://github.com/orgs/jamulussoftware/projects/2), and on the Discord (or Matrix) discussion channel that you will be invited to join.
 This is where relevant deadlines and information will be posted during the translation sprint.